Why Should I Choose Dr. Minoli for My Liposuction Treatment?

 Dr. John Minoli offers you years of trusted expertise in the variations of liposuction surgery.
-He is multi-board-certified in aesthetic surgery and for decades has treated thousands of patients, not only in Las Vegas but also in several other regions of the United States.
-As modern medicine offers safer operative choices & techniques for liposuction, Dr. Minoli continues to adapt his practice accordingly through extensive continued surgical education and experience.
-A personal consultation with Dr. Minoli may help you further appreciate if body-contouring liposuction is right for you.
+He is triple board-certified in aesthetic surgery and has treated thousands of patients in Las Vegas and across the United States.
+Dr. Minoli continues adapting his practice accordingly through extensive surgical education and experience.
+A consultation with Dr. Minoli may help you further appreciate if liposuction is right for you.

 You may be a candidate for liposuction if you have localized deposits of excess fat in one or several of the following areas:

 - Inner and outer thighs

 Liposuction should not be considered a substitute for weight loss — nor is it an effective treatment for cellulite.

 While it is possible to undergo liposuction at almost any age, the best results usually occur when a person has good skin elasticity.
 When skin is inelastic, as in some older patients, it may not redrape well.
 Instead, more dramatic skin tightening procedures, including tummy tuck surgery, may be needed.

 Traditional liposuction incisions are small (usually less than 3 millimeters) and typically placed in hidden areas and natural creases.
 These incisions are mere access points to the underlying fat where the business end of liposuction occurs, and true permanent fat-cell removal and direct inner-body reshaping happens.